minicp/website/source/learning_minicp/part_1.rst

 where the function :math:`\text{Dom}` returns the domain of the given variable.

-**Hint**: use `IsEqual.java <https://github.com/minicp/minicp/blob/master/src/main/java/minicp/engine/constraints/IsEqual.java>`_ as reference when implementing the constraint.
+**Hint**: use `IsEqual.java <https://github.com/minicp/minicp/blob/master/src/main/java/minicp/engine/constraints/IsEqual.java>`_ as a reference when implementing the constraint.

 Verify that your implementation passes the tests of `IsLessOrEqualTest.java <https://github.com/minicp/minicp/blob/master/src/test/java/minicp/engine/constraints/IsEqualTest.java>`_.